wp-plugins/spam-captcha/readme.txt

 Contributors: SedLex
 Author URI: http://www.sedlex.fr
 Plugin URI: http://wordpress.org/plugins/spam-captcha/
-Tags: spam, captcha, comments, comment, akismet, block Requires at least: 3.0
+Tags: spam, captcha, comments, comment, akismet, block, Contact Form 7 Requires at least: 3.0
 Tested up to: 3.9.1
 Stable tag: trunk

-This plugins avoids spam actions on your website (comments and contact form).
+This plugins avoids spam actions on your website (comments and contact form if you use Contact Form 7).

 == Description ==

-This plugins avoids spam actions on your website (comments and contact form).
+This plugins avoids spam actions on your website (comments and contact form if you use Contact Form 7).

 Captcha image and Akismet API are available for this plugin.